Hastings Photographers (Ha-He)

 [ABOVE] A list of the scenes photographed by Arthur Charles Heilbronn, which were published as a series of cartes-de-visite under the title "The Views of Hastings" by John Henry Fox of London around 1874.

-*Sebastian and Mary Heilbronn were still residing in Hastings when their newly-born baby (Henry Charles Heilbronn) died during the 3rd Quarter of 1878.
+*Sebastian Heilbronn and his wife Mary were still residing in Hastings when their newly-born baby (Henry Charles Heilbronn) died during the 3rd Quarter of 1878.
 Sebastian Heilbronn and his family returned to London around 1880, but after his six month old baby son, Sebastian Adolph junior, died in 1881, the Heilbronn family returned to Hastings.
 Two more Heilbronn children were born in Hastings - Arthur Edward Heilbronn in 1883 and Lilian Heilbronn in 1885.Their father, Sebastian Adolph Heilbronn died in Hastings during the First Quarter of 1887 at the age of 35.
 In 1890, Sebastian's widow, Mrs Mary Hannah Heilbronn, married Walter Scott (born c1862, London), a Hastings photographer.
 In the 1891 census, Mrs Mary Hannah Scott, Sebastian Heilbronn's widow, is also recorded as a photographer.

 Arthur Charles Heilbronn in North Staffordshire